Table of Contents

 The model guideline specifies the ‘basic rights of residents of retirement homes’ and also prescribes a model tripartite agreement.
 It also suggests norms for building design, including elevators, staircases and corridors, basic amenities such as medical, fitness, safety and security that need to be provided, as well as the services standards and living environment for senior citizens and green building principles.

-According to Arvind Nandan, executive director, research, Knight Frank India, “These guidelines prescribe for a safe, secure and care-giving environment for senior citizens, which will address their special needs and help them live an independent life.
+According to Arvind Nandan, a real estate professional, “These guidelines prescribe for a safe, secure and care-giving environment for senior citizens, which will address their special needs and help them live an independent life.
 Instructions have been given, for developers to follow the norms of building standards and services, in conformity with the National Building Code of India and building bye-laws and adopting green building principles.”
 Explaining further, Parth Mehta, managing director of Paradigm Realty says, “The guidelines stipulate common basic services, such as 24×7 water and electricity supply, maintenance of proper hygiene, security and housekeeping, basic medical, safety and security services and CCTV cameras in common areas.”

 To encourage private participation of promoters and developers, the government has proposed an enhanced floor area ratio (FAR), for projects that are exclusively intended for senior citizens.
 Moreover, ‘Retirement Home Apartments’ will be treated as a separate asset class and will come under the purview of the real estate regulatory authority of the respective states and union territories.
 To deal with market speculation, it has been specified that any person can buy such an apartment but it should be used only by senior citizens.